 Anadarko is committed to safely producing oil and natural gas in a manner that protects the environment, public health, and supports our local communities.
-With the recent population growth and energy industry expansion in Colorado, our teams are working to maximize energy production while minimizing impacts.
+With the continued population growth and energy industry expansion in Colorado, our teams are working to maximize energy production while minimizing impacts.
 For instance, we mitigate residential impacts in our areas of operation via several methods including, but not limited to, the installation of sound walls for drilling and completion operations, limitation of non-essential operations to daytime hours, redirection of lights, and implementation of dust and odor control measures.

 We undergo a rigorous process for analyzing and mitigating surface impacts before each new operation in our Surface Impact Planning process.
 For each new pad, we look at traffic patterns to reduce impact and determine how we should direct crew.
 Options include re-routing truck routes to outside municipality lines, keeping on least populated county roads when possible and designing transportation routes so that they have the least impact on usual traffic flow.

 Additionally, the original tank batteries for horizontal wells typically required four tanks for each well, and first-generation lease automatic custody transfer (LACT) unit batteries reduced this number by half.
 Through continued design modifications, the installation of LACT units has reduced the need for storage tanks to only one for several wells, which allows Anadarko to pump oil from a location rather than transport it by truck.
 The reduction in truck traffic previously required for liquids transfer, and the associated reduction of emissions, dust, noise, and local road congestion, is a direct and positive result achieved by the new production facility design.
 In the Wattenberg field, truck traffic associated with hauling oil and water was reduced by at least 75 percent in the first year of LACT batteries being commissioned.
 Lastly, the viewshed associated with the "tankless battery" is reduced from previous designs.
 Decreasing the size and height of the pad makes these facilities less noticeable for local residents, while still enabling efficient production.

 Water-On-Demand Conserves Water & Reduces Waste